AuroraCrimsonRose/Valkyrie-Solutions/CONTRIBUTING.md

 # Contributing to Valkyrie Solutions

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Valkyrie Solutions!
 We appreciate your time and effort to make this project better.

 ## How to Contribute

 ### **Reporting Bugs**

-If you encounter any bugs or issues while using [Your Project Name], please feel free to [open an issue](https://github.com/AuroraCrimsonRose/Valkyrie-Solutions/issues) on GitHub.
+If you encounter any bugs or issues while using Valkyrie Solutions, please feel free to [open an issue](https://github.com/AuroraCrimsonRose/Valkyrie-Solutions/issues) on GitHub.
 When reporting bugs, please provide as much detail as possible, including steps to reproduce the issue.

 ### **Requesting Features**